 Simon Loftus has written extensively on wine, food, travel and social history.
 His most recent book, highly acclaimed, was a history of Ireland as seen through the eyes of his forebears: The Invention of Memory – an Irish family scrapbook.

-Conference organised by Archaeology Plan and the Office of Public Works
+Conference was held in the 2nd Floor ballroom at Rathfarnham Castle and was organised by Archaeology Plan and the Office of Public Works